jhkrug/fm-mapgen/ideas.md

 - Hierarchy definition, what describes the hierarchy and how?
 File system structure?
 Contents of front-matter tag `doc-topic`?

+All the configuration stuff needs to move to a YAML file.

 ## Outputs

 Given the output data structure: